Switch Statement in Go

 I've never tried Banana flavor before.!!

-Please note that fallthrough will happen even when the case evaluates to false.
+Please note that fall through will happen even when the case evaluates to false.